SAP Business Technology Platform

 transactionalLobs false

-If you are the last person to leave a Mendix app you can delete the app.
-However, this will not delete the app or resources on SAP BTP.
-To leave the app, find it on the My Apps page in the Developer Portal, and then click Leave app.
+If you are the last person to leave a Mendix app, you can delete the app.
+However, this does not delete the app or resources on SAP BTP.
+To leave the app, find it on the My Apps page in the Mendix Portal and click Leave app.

-If you are the last member of the app development team, you will be asked if you want to delete the app.
+If you are the last member of the app development team, you are asked if you want to delete the app.

 You can still delete the app and its resources from the SAP BTP cockpit, but you will then have to remove all the resources individually.